-- ✓ To provide guidance and assistance in setting priorities and goals for the Emergency and Continuity Management Program. - ✓ To share information and build upon identified synergies with the Continuity of Operations Planning (COOP) Committee. - ✓ To provide recommendations on personnel, resources and equipment for the Program. - ✓ To ensure that all agencies, volunteers, groups, staff and other programs are aware of the goals of the Program. - ✓ To ensure the co-operation and coordination of all emergency and continuity management initiatives in areas under their influence. - ✓ To monitor, evaluate and provide feedback on various Emergency Management Programs. - ✓ To approve in principle all emergency program policies and emergency response plan annexes prior to corporate implementation, submission to Burlington City Council for approval or, where Council approval is not required, prior to finalization. - ✓ To consider emergency and continuity management issues and receive updates as may be brought forward by Municipal Departments and the other organizations represented on the Committee from time to time.
+- To provide guidance and assistance in setting priorities and goals for the Emergency and Continuity Management Program. - To share information and build upon identified synergies across corporate risk and business continuity with the Corporate Strategy, Risk and Accountability Committee. - To provide recommendations on personnel, resources and equipment for the Program. - To ensure that all agencies, volunteers, groups, staff and other programs are aware of the goals of the Program. - To ensure the co-operation and coordination of all emergency and continuity management initiatives in areas under their influence. - To monitor, evaluate and provide feedback on various Emergency Management Programs. - To approve in principle all emergency program policies and emergency response plan annexes prior to corporate implementation, submission to Burlington City Council for approval or, where Council approval is not required, prior to finalization. - To consider emergency and continuity management issues and receive updates as may be brought forward by Municipal Departments and the other organizations represented on the Committee from time to time.